redhat-openstack/website/source/contribute/index.html.md

 ### Contribute to the RDO Infrastructure

 You can contribute to the RDO Infrastructure maintenance.
 [This page](/infra/) describes the general infrastructure used by RDO.
-The [infrastructure core administrators](/infra/review-rdo-infra-core) are available to help you if you need anything, and we are also available in the **#rdo** IRC channel in Freenode.
+The [infrastructure core administrators](/infra/review-rdo-infra-core) are available to help you if you need anything, and we are also available in the **#rdo** IRC channel on OFTC.

 ## Content writing